-The capstone research project is the centerpiece of the Master of Science academic program.
-Students focus on a particular area of interest and apply rigorous scholarship to an active project in global health, either in the United States with an underserved population or with an international partner.
+The capstone research project is the centerpiece of the Master of Science program.
+Students focus on a particular area of interest and apply what they have learned in the classroom to an active, mentored project in global health, either in the United States with an underserved population or with an international partner.

-Working closely with the program directors and academic advisors, students develop a project that asks an important question in global health.
-Students address their research questions using one of six methodologies (or mixed methods):
+Working closely with their mentors and the Practice Seminar course faculty, students develop a project that asks and answers an important question in global health.
+Students address their research questions using one of the seven methodologies below (mixed methodology projects also may be considered):

 - Quantitative Study